ismorozs/roxp/README.md

 #### Alternation
 If you want to capture either of strings in your RegExp, you put alternation symbol (```|```) between those strings.
 Or with ```Roxp``` you add option ```{ eitherOne }``` to the right of the grouping.

 | Option appearance | Example arguments | Produced RegExp |
 |-------------------|-------------------|-----------------|
 | { eitherOne } | `[[ 'aaa', 'bbb', 'ccc' ]], { eitherOne: true }` | `/aaa|bbb|ccc/` |

 #### Negating
-Use negate option if you don't want your string to match against particular symbols
+Use negate option if you don't want your RegExp to match against particular symbols

 | Option appearance | Example arguments | Produced RegExp |
 |-------------------|-------------------|-----------------|
 | { mustNotMatch } | `['abc'], { mustNotMatch: true  }` | `/[^abc]/` |